dylinstoen/Polly-Speech/README.md

 - This command will create an MP3 file named hello.mp3 with the spoken text “Hello, World”.

 ## Step 5.
 Run Synthesize Speech App!
-1. Download the zip file [github](https://github.com/dylinstoen/Polly-Speech/)
+1. Download the exe located in the `releases` section of this github repo
-2. Unzip the `Poly Speech` folder anywhere on the computer
-3. Open into it and double click on the `synthesize_speech-advanced.exe` to launch the app Polly Speech local desktop app
+2. Double click to run the `synthesize_speech-advanced.exe`
+3. A warning should pop up
+    - Click `more info`
+    - Click `Run anyway`

-## Step 6: Add Poly Speech so its recognized as an official searchable Programs in Windows (Optional)
+## Step 6: Add Poly Speech to All Programs in Windows (Optional)
 1. Right click on the exe and select `create desktop shortcut`
 2. Cut and paste desktop shortcut to the path below `C:\ProgramData\Microsoft\Windows\Start Menu\Programs`
 3. renaming the shortcut will also rename how the app appears when you search for it and it will not break the link